Talk to a lawyer

 Additional Observations

-• For acquisition under the 1894 Act and its successor, the 2013 Act, principles of equity, transparency, and promptness have been further strengthened in recent judgments.
+• Principles of equity, transparency, and promptness have been further reinforced in recent rulings.

 Conclusion

-Disclaimer: The information provided here is for general informational purposes only and should not be construed as legal advice.
-For personalized legal guidance, please consult with a property lawyer.
+Disclaimer: This information is for general purposes only and not legal advice.
+For personalised guidance, consult a property lawyer.

 Frequently Asked Questions